Bert Patenaude: World Cup hat-trick

 Patenaude's historic day came on July 17, 1930, as the United States played Paraguay in the inaugural World Cup.
 Patenaude scored the opening goal in the tenth minute.
 A second goal in the fifteenth minute had been credited several different ways: as an own goal by Aurelio González (according to the RSSSF), a regular goal by the U.S.'s Tom Florie (according to the official FIFA match record), or as Patenaude's second goal (according to the United States Soccer Federation).
 A fiftieth-minute goal by Patenaude gave the U.S. a 3–0 win over the South Americans.
+He remained the only American to have a multi-goal game in the World Cup until 2026, when Folarin Balogun scored twice, coincidentally also against Paraguay.

 The dispute and discrepancies over the second goal had led to confusion over the first-ever World Cup hat-trick, as Argentina's Guillermo Stábile scored one against Mexico just two days after the U.S.-Paraguay game.
 FIFA announced on November 10, 2006, that Patenaude was the first person to score a hat-trick in World Cup play, confirming that he scored all three goals.
+Patenaude and Folarin Balogun are the only American players to have scored multiple goals in one match at the World Cup for the United States.

 Patenaude was inducted into the U.S. Soccer Hall of Fame in 1971.
 He died in Fall River on his sixty-fifth birthday.